jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 experienced C++ programmers, if you are new to C++ it makes the learning curve a less steep one.

-There are some other important limitations that need to considered when writing C++ code for an IPU-Core .
+There are some other important limitations that need to be considered when writing C++ code for an IPU-Core .
 The libraries available are a small subset of those available on a CPU.
 However, Graphcore have created several libraries which can be used as well.
 These provide functionality